 Deadline Date to Apply as Concurrent Enrollment

-Short Term Classes - Apply 4 weeks prior to start of class
+Short Term Class Deadline - 4 weeks prior to start date of class.

 Applicant must meet the following requirements prior to Application Process: